 Contact your GP as soon as possible if you notice any of the following changes:

 If your GP thinks you have a chest infection, he or she will take a sputum sample and prescribe you a course of antibiotics.
-You may have already been given a course of antibiotics to keep at home and start if you notice your symptoms getting worse.
+Some people may have already been given a course of antibiotics to keep at home which you should start to take if you notice your symptoms getting worse.

 Other things that you can do to help manage a flare-up of symptoms include: